Moe Goes from Rags to Riches

 "Moe Goes from Rags to Riches" is the twelfth episode of the twenty-third season of the American animated television series The Simpsons.
+The episode was directed by Bob Anderson and written by Tim Long.
 It originally aired on the Fox network in the United States on January 29, 2012.

 In the episode, Moe Szyslak's old bar rag tells its history, from being a medieval French tapestry to ending up at Moe's bar.
 Meanwhile, Bart and Milhouse have an argument which prompts Milhouse to leave Bart.
 Jeremy Irons guest starred in the episode as the voice of Moe's bar rag.
+The episode received negative reviews, but it was nominated for an Emmy Award and an Annie Award.